aldojrs/user-api/README.md

 # Installation

-Build with Maven and Run JwtAuthServiceApp class.
+Build with Gradle and Run JwtAuthServiceApp class.

 # Running the tests